Katakrima

 For what thou took was never thine.

-Fate will strip your name, as snakes
+Fate will strip your name from you,

 You took her blood.